NORAD: Continental U.S.

 The Continental NORAD Region (CONR) is the component of NORAD that provides airspace surveillance and control and directs air sovereignty activities for the Contiguous United States (CONUS).
 Since the terrorist attacks of September 11, 2001, CONR has been the lead agency for Operation Noble Eagle, an ongoing mission to protect the continental United States from airborne attacks.

 CONR is the NORAD designation of the United States Air Force First Air Force/AFNORTH.
 Its headquarters is located at Tyndall Air Force Base, Florida.
-The First Air Force (1 AF) became responsible for the USAF air defense mission on 30 September 1990.
+The First Air Force (1 AF) became responsible for the USAF air defense mission in September 1990.
 AFNORTH is the United States Air Force component of United States Northern Command (NORTHCOM).

 1 AF/CONR-AFNORTH comprises Air National Guard Fighter Wings assigned an air defense mission to 1 AF/CONR-AFNORTH on federal orders, made up primarily of citizen Airmen.
 The primary weapons systems are the McDonnell Douglas F-15 Eagle and General Dynamics F-16 Fighting Falcon aircraft.

 It plans, conducts, controls, coordinates and ensures air sovereignty and provides for the unilateral defense of the United States.
-It is organized with a combined First Air Force command post at Tyndall Air Force Base and two Sector Operations Control Centers (SOCC) at Rome, New York, for the US East ROCC (Eastern Air Defense Sector) and McChord Field, Washington for the US West ROCC (Western Air Defense Sector) manned by active duty personnel to maintain continuous surveillance of CONUS airspace.
+A combined First Air Force command post is at Tyndall Air Force Base.
+The US East ROCC (Eastern Air Defense Sector), Sector Operations Control Center (SOCC) is at Rome, New York.
+The US West ROCC (Western Air Defense Sector) control center is at McChord Field, Washington.
+Both maintain continuous surveillance of CONUS airspace.

 In its role as the CONUS NORAD Region, 1 AF/CONR-AFNORTH also performs counter-drug surveillance operations.